All that is wild is ready to go about their summer business

 I missed several years due to work but attended the past couple of years.
 This year we tallied 135 species, 27 of those, were the tiny warblers.
 Home just a couple of days, I left and joined a group of three birders from Indianapolis for an all-day Indiana birdathon fundraiser stretching from the shores of Lake Michigan to parks near West Lafayette.
 This group recorded 139 species over 17 straight hours of birding!

 May birding while exhausting is exhilarating.
 We see some species that just pass through.
 The chance to see them can be a matter of just days before they depart.
-Some, such as the colorful warblers, will look much different when passing through in the fall, as they lose their colorful breeding plumage for the dull coats of fall migration.
+Some, such as the colorful warblers, will look much different when passing through in the fall, as they lose their colorful breeding plumage.

 We have more time now to pay attention to the nuances of our backyard nesters.
 We were so delighted with the May explosion of colors from returning orioles, grosbeaks, buntings, and resident warblers, and now we just note and enjoy them with passing interests.